 Throughout Metro Detroit, Thanksgiving Eve is synonymous with hitting local bars and reconnecting with old friends.
-It’s the kind of night where you expect to encounter faces you haven’t seen since high school graduation or relish the opportunity to show out-of-town guests your original stomping grounds.
-The question is never “are we going out?” but rather, “where are we going?”
-You have enough decisions to make, so we’re breaking down the best spots to usher in the 2021 holiday season.
+It’s the kind of night where you expect to encounter faces you haven’t seen in years or relish the opportunity to show out-of-town guests your original stomping grounds.
+The question is never “Are we going out?” but rather, “Where are we going?”
+You have enough decisions to make around the holidays, so we’re breaking down the best spots to usher in the holiday season.

 TWO JAMES SPIRITS